 - Frequency response: The spectrum of frequencies that a headphone can reliably reproduce.

 We test headphones and earbuds the way normal people live.

 We run every pair of earbuds through a rigorous process over several days.
 That includes playing them in all sorts of scenarios — be it on a bus, in the listening room, or at the office — and playing back from a wide array of sources.
 We know most people use their headphones with a smartphone, often with lower quality MP3 resolution tracks, so we test that, too.

-However, we also move up to high-resolution audio files, as well as a wide variety of sources, including plugging in directly to a PC or Mac, using USB DACs (digital-to-analog converters), and employing high-quality dedicated portable players and amplifiers.
-Finally, we compare the earbuds to some of our go-to models, both in their class and price point, as well as a level or two above to find out if they can punch above their weight.
+We also move up to high-resolution audio files, as well as a wide variety of sources, including plugging in directly to a PC or Mac, using USB DACs (digital-to-analog converters), and employing high-quality dedicated portable players and amplifiers.
+Finally, we compare the earbuds to some of our go-to models, both in their class and price point, as well as a level or two above, to find out if they can punch above their weight.

 - The best true wireless earbuds for 2020

 - The best AirPods Pro alternatives

 - The best Powerbeats Pro alternatives (and they’re cheaper, too)